 Specialized Equipment

-For making homemade alcohol, there is little special machinery needed.
+Little special machinery is needed to make homemade alcohol.
 But if you want to create delicious drinks or even beer bottles or if you intend to keep your produced alcohol for longer than a week or two, it is helpful to have more control.

 -